materialdigital/pmd-server/docs/pages/core/reverse_proxy.md

 ---

 ### II.
 Reverse proxy with automtically generated Let's Encrypt certificates (Recommended)
-In order to add TLS encryption, you can use automatically generated certificats from [Let's Encrypt](https://letsencrypt.org).
+In order to add TLS encryption, you can use automatically generated certificates from [Let's Encrypt](https://letsencrypt.org).

 **Requirements**
 * Port 80 needs to be accessible from the internet.
 * The nginx configuration needs to be refreshed periodically to load new certificates.